henrikju/resolve/README.md

 For the moment, the algorithm won't perform optimally under the presence of strong point sources and with wide field data.

+ATTENTION: The newest release (March 15, 2016) included a major overhaul for which this description is not suitable any more.
+An update of the description will follow soon.

 --------------------------------------------------------------------------------------------------------------------------------
 Quick installation guide
 --------------------------------------------------------------------------------------------------------------------------------